MadhukaPalihakkara/MyRepo/h6-Iceberg.md

 •	there are several cases detected not because of vulnerabilities of Tore but mistakes made by users.

-## Quintin 2014: 7 Things You Should Know About Tor
+## Quintin 2014: 7 Things You Should Know About Tor (Quintin, 2014)

 •	Tore has not broken and the best attacks on Tore so far are vulnerabilities of browsers, configuration issues or traffic correlation attacks.